microsoft/react-native-windows-samples/website/versioned_docs/version-0.63/native-modules-jsvalue.md

 ### C#

-You can iterate over JSValueArrays as you would over any C# enumerable.
+You can iterate over `JSValueArray`s as you would over any C# enumerable.

 ```csharp
 JSValueArray array = new JSValueArray() { 2, 3, "foo" };